daniaokuye/winnerineast.github.io/README.md

 ## <a name="ComputerVisionProcessing">Computer Vision Processing</a>
 - [cvat](https://github.com/winnerineast/cvat):CVAT is completely re-designed and re-implemented version of Video Annotation Tool from Irvine, California tool.
 It is free, online, interactive video and image annotation tool for computer vision.
 It is being used by our team to annotate million of objects with different properties.
 Many UI and UX decisions are based on feedbacks from professional data annotation team.
 - [dlib](https://github.com/winnerineast/dlib):Dlib is a modern C++ toolkit containing machine learning algorithms and tools for creating complex software in C++ to solve real world problems.
 See http://dlib.net for the main project documentation and API reference.
+- [dlib models](https://github.com/winnerineast/dlib-models):This repository contains trained models created by me (Davis King).
+They are provided as part of the dlib example programs, which are intended to be educational documents that explain how to use various parts of the dlib library.
 - [Easy RTSP Server](https://github.com/winnerineast/EasyIPCamera): a RTSP server to support multiple platform including windows, Linux, Android and others.
 - [FFmpeg](https://github.com/winnerineast/FFmpeg):FFmpeg is a collection of libraries and tools to process multimedia content such as audio, video, subtitles and related metadata.
+- [flydra](https://github.com/winnerineast/flydra):Flydra is a markerless, multi-camera tracking system capable of tracking the three-dimensional position and body orientation of animals such as flies and birds.
+The system operates with less than 40 ms latency and can track multiple animals simultaneously.
+Fundamentally, the multi-target tracking algorithm is based on an extended Kalman filter and the nearest neighbour standard filter data association algorithm.
+- [ImagePy](https://github.com/winnerineast/imagepy):ImagePy is an open source image processing framework written in Python.
+Its UI interface, image data structure and table data structure are wxpython-based, Numpy-based and pandas-based respectively.
+Furthermore, it supports any plug-in based on Numpy and pandas, which can talk easily between scipy.ndimage, scikit-image, simpleitk, opencv and other image processing libraries.
+- [IP Camera Simulator](https://github.com/winnerineast/IP-Camera-Emulator):IP Camera Emulator - A Windows .NET app that emulates one or more RTSP video cameras.
 - [kurento-rtsp2webrtc](https://github.com/winnerineast/kurento-rtsp2webrtc):This project is a simple example showing how to tranform a RTSP URI or an HTTP video URI feeds into a WebRTC stream.
 - [learnopencv](https://github.com/winnerineast/learnopencv):Learn OpenCV : C++ and Python Examples.
 You can find the details at LearnOpenCV.com.
 - [libvlcpp](https://github.com/winnerineast/libvlcpp):libVLC is the core engine and the interface to the multimedia framework on which VLC media player is based.
 This is a C++ binding.